MandhojTheeng/MandhojTheeng/README.md

 ### 🧑‍💻 About Me

-- I'm currently working as a WordPress Developer
+- I’m currently working as a WordPress developer with a growing interest in scalable full-stack solutions
-- Passionate about learning full stack development — diving into `Node.js`, `Express`, `PostgreSQL`, `React`, `Next.js`, and `Golang`
+- Actively sharpening skills in backend engineering with Node.js, Laravel, Django, and PostgreSQL
+- Experienced in building clean, user-friendly UIs with React, Next.js, and Tailwind CSS
-- I also have a background in graphic design, UI/UX, and web branding
+- I also bring a creative edge with a background in graphic design and UI/UX
-- Graduated with a BSc.
+- Educated with a BSc.
 Hons in Computer Science from Herald College
-- Based in Koteshwor, Nepal
+- Based in Koteshwor, Nepal — collaborating globally and delivering locally
-- I believe in lifelong learning and self-discipline
-- My goal is to become a complete full-stack engineer within 1 year
+- Focused on building high-quality, production-ready systems with clarity and discipline

 ---

-### ✨ What I Believe In

-> 💡 Simplicity over complexity
-> 🚀 Action over perfection
-> 🎯 Growth over comparison
-> 🔁 Consistency beats intensity
-> 👣 Every line of code is a step toward mastery

----

-### 🎯 Goals for 2025

-- Launch my personal portfolio site with blog, projects, and case studies
+### 🔍 Areas of Focus

-- Build and deploy 5+ full-stack applications
+- Building performant, maintainable full-stack applications
-- Contribute to at least 3 open-source projects
+- Creating custom WordPress themes and plugins tailored to business goals
+- API design and integration
+- Clean architecture and database optimization
+- Modern UI/UX design principles
-- Learn and implement system design fundamentals
+- Developer experience and tooling
-- Start writing technical content to share knowledge
-- Help beginners in the tech community

 ---